VE2ZAZ's, 10MHz, GPS LOCKED PROJECT

 See left centre "FLL State" LOCKED, Alarm latch "NONE", in Green.
 "Sample frequency" is 26624, perfect!

 I also built another version of this project some years back, (2007) when the DIP package IC's were more available.
 It resides in yet another surplus HP instrument case, larger than the one above though.
 The OCXO used was a double oven type, by NDK, model "9100Q7".
-It requires a negatve tuning voltage but this is catered for on the VE2ZAZ board but does complicate the power supply requirements, as three supplies were required.
+It requires a negatve tuning voltage but this is catered for on the VE2ZAZ board but does complicate the power supply requirements, as now three supplies are required.
 Namely, -5v, +5v and 12v for the Oven section.

 It used an inbuilt GPS board with integral antenna, but in my location, does not lock reliably onto the GPS system, when indoors.